 Many scholarships and awards are presented through the Department of Chemistry each year.
 Award recipients are selected by the Undergraduate Program Committee during the spring semester and the awards are presented and the recipients recognized at the Department of Chemistry's Awards and Recognition Ceremony.
 All interested Chemistry majors and intended majors are encouraged to apply.

 - The Merck Index Outstanding Senior Award recognizes graduating seniors in chemistry.
 Criteria include demonstrated scholastic excellence and potential for a productive career in chemistry.
-The award consists of The Merck Index, an encyclopedia of chemicals and drugs.The 2014 recipients are Rachel Johnson and Amanda Morgan.
+The award consists of The Merck Index, an encyclopedia of chemicals and drugs.The 2015 recipients are Ashley Brenna Owens and Kishan D. Patel.
 Congratulations!

 - The Department of Chemistry recognizes senior chemistry majors nominated for the The Robert H. Wright Alumni Leadership Award, sponsored by the ECU Alumni Association.
-The award is designed to be the most prestigious award presented to seniors during annual commencement exercises and recognizes academic achievement, service to the university and community, and leadership qualities.The Department of Chemistry is extremely pleased to announce our nomination of Alex Simmons for 2014.
+The award is designed to be the most prestigious award presented to seniors during annual commencement exercises and recognizes academic achievement, service to the university and community, and leadership qualities.The Department of Chemistry is extremely pleased to announce our nomination of Matthew Ryan Baucom for 2015.

 Academic Divisional Awards

 - The Department of Chemistry recognizes the outstanding student or students in Inorganic Chemistry with the ACS Undergraduate Award in Inorganic Chemistry.
 The ACS requires that the student awardee will have demonstrated excellence in inorganic chemistry at the undergraduate level based on any combination of research, coursework, and /or motivation / interest / dedication and should have future plans that include a career in chemistry.
 The selection is made by those faculty teaching the advanced inorganic chemistry course.
 The award is sponsored by the ACS Division of Inorganic Chemistry and consists of a certificate of recognition.
-Congratulations to Rachel Johnson for this recognition in 2014.
+Congratulations to Randy E. Jackson, Jr. for this recognition in 2015.